 Ripple is Rulon Brown’s music and visual art inspired by the Sammamish River.
 The artwork uses audio recordings taken above and below the river water and along the trails bordering it.
 Rulon combined it all to create an experience that digitally streams via STQRY smartphone app to Sammamish River Trail users.
-The music of Ripple will also be shared live in concert at a secret location near the river, Friday night, August 8, 2014.
-RSVP now.
+See and hear and excerpt of Ripple.
+The music of Ripple was shared live in concert at a secret location near the river, Friday night, August 8, 2014.

 “I created Ripple to explore the river’s history, wild life, and the feelings of being on the water and around the river today,” notes artist Rulon Brown.
 “The Sammamish River is a lost ancient highway.
 It was the way people and goods got in and through the valley before rail and modern transport.
 Today, the river flows gently under booming interstates and bridges filled with trucks and cars.
 I was first inspired by this suburban irony and began making music that playfully imagined the river’s past and present.”

 FREE WALKING TOURS about the history, nature, and beauty that surround the river are hosted by Feet First.
 The walks share local insight into Redmond’s walkable hidden treasures.
 RSVP now for a Feet First walk and/or the August 8 walk and free concert.

 ABOUT SAMMAMISH RIVER

 After decades of neglect, the Sammamish River has been rediscovered.
 Once again it is a link shared by Sammamish Valley locals, as well as residents from across the Seattle area, and even tourists.
 What started as the valley’s first “highway” is now a vital part of its premier recreational route for bikers, pedestrians and kayakers/canoeists.